 To launch this area of work, the PII hosted a multi-disciplinary colloquium, entitled 'Youth in South Africa: Uncertain Transitions in a Context of Deprivation', with academics and practitioners in August 2014.
 Since then, various projects have since been initiated under the PII’s youth theme, all with the dual aim of:

 - conducting, facilitating and collaborating on systematic, robust and multi-disciplinary studies on youth in a context of deprivation; and

 - creating pathways for the translation of research into evidence-based interventions and programmes.

 A collaborative project drawing on various data sources to develop a dashboard of indicators that measure and track key dimensions of youth well-being in South Africa at local, provincial and national levels over time.

-Aiming for a multi-disciplinary approach, UCT’s PII and the University of Johannesburg’s Centre for Social Development in Africa are leading a dedicated team of researchers to conduct a systematic overview on the drivers of, policies and interventions related to, youth unemployment.
-The work culminated in a more comprehensive and integrated Theory of Change for youth employability, and to translate this into policy-oriented documents.
-Senior staff are collaborating to support junior researchers or post-graduate students in producing the overview, synthesis and final reports.
-This project is supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3) and National Treasury's Jobs Fund.
+Aiming for a multi-disciplinary approach, UCT’s PII and the University of Johannesburg’s Centre for Social Development in Africa (CSDA) led a dedicated team of researchers to conduct a systematic overview on the drivers of, policies and interventions related to, youth unemployment.
+The work culminated in a more comprehensive and integrated theory of change for youth employment, and has been translated this into a series of policy-oriented documents.
+Senior staff collaborated to support junior researchers or post-graduate students in producing the overview, synthesis and final reports.
+The project has been supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3) and National Treasury's Jobs Fund.

 With the aim to help young people in their quest for information on post-schooling opportunities, the PII in partnership with UCT's Children’s Institute, Ikamva Youth and the DG Murray Trust have developed 'Yazi', an easily accessible information portal that visually maps the pathways through the educational system – from grade 9 onwards – into higher education or into the world of work.
 It is meant to provide young people with the knowledge they need to make informed decisions about their educational or career trajectories.